joarreola/ETAMessages/README.md

       simulation.
     - Condition all UI updates on !PollManager.enabledPolling.

+  - UUIDViewController.swift - New file.
+    A Container View Controller containing the URLMessage UILabel.
+    Displayed when user taps on the send image.
+The Remote user's UUID will be noted in the URLMessage label.

   - MessagesViewController.swift
     Manages the UI implemented in IBACtion functions enable() and poll().